-Once you’re ready to make it official, I will put together your wedding contract and email it over along with the link to your invoice for the non-refundable retainer fee of $800.
-That amount is applied to the total amount due and the remaining balance can be paid the day of your wedding.
+Once you’re ready to make it official, I will put together your wedding contract and email it over along with the link to your invoice for the non-refundable retainer fee of $1000.
+That amount is applied to the total amount due and the remaining balance 30 days before your wedding day.

 On the contrary, it’s just the opposite for me.
 Why?
 Because every photo my second shooter takes, I’m likely right behind them taking the same photos as well.
 One of my BIGGEST fears is taking a small step back or leaving a certain angle to chance, only to realize that something wasn’t capture correctly or enough of.
 I’m very particular about my work and only want to make sure my clients are getting my absolute best.
 There is absolutely no do overs when shooting a wedding so I’m extremely thorough about my work, from every angle.
 Mindset is to always to photograph every wedding, as if it was literally my own.

 Some might ask, “what about the groom’s reaction to the bride’s grand entrance” It’s very simple; I advise every bride to pause for 4-5 seconds before they take their first step.
 Those seconds is all that is needed to capture that sweet tender moment or “what about the getting ready photos”.
 Again, it’s relatively simple; for the most part, both the bride and groom have always gotten ready at the same location so after I capture the bride’s getting photos, I head over to the groom’s suite to capture a few candid getting ready photos.
 If the groom and groomsmen already come dressed, I still make it a point to get a few mock photos.